Jahia/cmis-provider/README.md

     - any specific behaviour for multivalue properties is not implemented.
     - date type is supported only if cast expression is used (no auto converting).
 6. Configurable mapping for custom types.

 CMIS not supports languages attribute, so if Jahia will add language restrictions there will be not mapped property in CMIS queries.

+In the case of Nuxeo mount points the move and the rename operations are not supported due to Nuxeo path management

 ### Implementation tips